 Good question.
 Here is my best answer.

 I recently heard an interview from Jim Weddle a Managing Partner at Edward Jones (a Fortune 100 investment company) that really inspired me.
-In the discussion Jim describes the job of an accountant at his company, not as someone who is excellent with numbers, or as someone who has a high attention to detail, but as something much greater.
+In the discussion, Jim describes the job of an accountant at his company, not as someone who is excellent with numbers, or as someone who has high attention to detail, but as something much greater.

 This is what all people want: a sense that what they do matters.
-If you are able inspire this in others, it will set you apart from everyone else.
+If you are able to inspire this in others, it will set you apart from everyone else.
 It will transform you into a great leader, and if you do this (and the other pillars) well enough, it won’t be long until authority is the least of your concerns, because you will be running the show.

 How I have applied this: I use this skill often; mostly, through my enthusiasm for new ideas.
 Whenever I propose something new — a new idea or approach — I always I do it with enthusiasm.